 - You are reading this article right now because the title got your attention.

-- Spotify has been your favorite app and you listened to playlists like Life Sucks, Forever Alone or Melancholia because this is what you feel inside; or to 100 Most Uplifting Songs Ever, Relax & Unwind or The Stress Buster, because you feel like you need to hear songs that can bright up your mood and to help you survive your day.
+- Spotify has been your favorite app and you listened to playlists like Life Sucks, Forever Alone or Melancholia because this is what you feel inside; or to 100 Most Uplifting Songs Ever, Relax & Unwind or The Stress Buster, because you feel like you need to hear songs that can brighten up your mood and to help you survive your day.

 - Day-dreaming about taking over your boss’s job role and imagining how stressful it will be doing his job.

 - Drained by making a budget because you spent more than you can earn.
-You have bills to pay from credit cards, phone bill, utilities, and you spent a lot on clothing and coffee.
+You have bills to pay for credit cards, phone bill, utilities, and you spent a lot on clothing and coffee.
 Thinking of how you will manage this drains your energy.

 - Your current job can no longer deliver the excitement you need.
 You go to work at 8 AM and leave at 5 PM, and that’s it.
 No enjoyment, same routine every day.